 Dallas Willard and the Spiritual Formation Movement

 In recent years, Lent has enjoyed something of a revival among younger Christians, especially by those influenced by the contemporary spiritual formation movement.
-Dallas Willard, Richard Foster, James Houston, and a growing chorus of “Willard for Dummies” have helped contemporary Christians recapture the positive elements of all “spiritual discipline,” and Lent in particular.
+Dallas Willard, Richard Foster, James Houston, and a growing chorus of “Willard for Dummies” advocates help contemporary Christians recapture the positive elements of all “spiritual discipline,” and Lent in particular.

 Willard warns that Protestantism’s emphasis upon grace all too often draws believers into the heresy of passivism.
 Grace rightly emphasizes our inability to “earn” our own salvation.
 However, passivism mistakenly emphasizes our inability to take part in our own transformation at all (The Renovation of the Heart, p.
 82).
 Fasting in general, and Lenten fasting in particular can help counteract this passive “I’ll wait around for God to change me” approach to faith.